 FOUR.
 DUTY OF INFORMATION

-4.1.-To ensure that the SUPPLIER may satisfactorily carry out the activity entrusted to it, Client shall make available to the former all the data, information and documentation necessary for the SUPPLIER to carry out the services covered by this Agreement with the quality and excellence required.
+4.1.- To ensure that the SUPPLIER may satisfactorily carry out the activity entrusted to it, Client shall make available to the former all the data, information and documentation necessary for the SUPPLIER to carry out the services covered by the Agreement with the quality and excellence required.

 SIX.
 INTERNATIONAL TRANSFER

-SUPPLIER, or any subcontractors, may transmit, store and process data outside the European Economic Area, as a result of the provision of the service.
-These subcontractors provide us with necessary auxiliary services for the normal operation of the services.
 In this case, the SUPPLIER will ensure that all data transfers offer an adequate level of protection, through the adoption of standard contractual clauses for data transfers approved by the European Commissions (art.
-46 GDPR), documenting all the guarantees in accordance with article 30, paragraph 2, of the RGPD.
+46 GDPR).

-7.1.-The SUPPLIER has sole liability, and if necessary will have to compensate the Client in full, for the correct performance of the services covered by this Agreement, except as provided in clause 6.2.
-Therefore, if the SUPPLIER fails to fulfil the terms of the Agreement, it admits full liability for all direct damages it may cause to the Client in the framework of the execution of this Agreement.
+7.1.- The SUPPLIER has sole liability, and if necessary, will have to compensate the Client in full, for the correct performance of the services covered by the Agreement.
+Therefore, if the SUPPLIER fails to fulfil the terms of the Agreement, it admits full liability for all direct damages it may cause to the Client in the framework of the execution of the Agreement.